scipy-conference/scipy_proceedings/papers/robert_jackson/paper.rst

 nature of the wrapper.

 The limitations in current wind retrieval software motivated development of PyDDA.
-PyDD is entirely written in Python and based off of the Scientific Python ecosystem.
+PyDDA is entirely written in Python and based off of the Scientific Python ecosystem.
 This therefore permits the easy installation of PyDDA using pip or anaconda.
 Given that this alone is a major hurdle to using currently existing retrieval software, this makes it easier for those who are not radar scientists to be able to use the software.
-As will be shown later, PyDDA can retrieve winds from multiple radars combined with data from model reanalyses with just a few lines of code.
+Unlike currently existing software, a suite of unit tests are built into PyDDA that are executed whenever a user make a contribution to PyDDA, ensuring that the package will function for the user.
+With regards to ease of use, PyDDA can retrieve winds from multiple radars combined with data from model reanalyses with just a few lines of code.
 In addition, the open source nature of PyDDA encourages contributions by users for further enhancement.

-(Put some sentences in here about usability by broad community)
+PyDDA was created with a goal in mind: to make radar wind retrievals more accessible to the scientific community through both ease of installation and use.

+This paper will first show the implementation of the variational technique used in PyDDA.
+After that, this paper shows examples of retrieving and visualizing gridded radar data with PyDDA.
+Finally, several use cases in severe convection such as Hurricane Florence and a tornado in Sydney, Australia are shown in order to provide examples on how this software can be used by those interested in validating severe weather forecasts and assessing wind damage.

 Three dimensional variational technique
 ---------------------------------------

-The technique that PyDDA uses to create a wind retrieval is based off of finding the wind vector field :math:`\vec{\textbf{V}}` of a cost function that minimizes :math:`J(\textbf{V})`.
+The wind retrieval used by PyDDA is the The technique that PyDDA uses to create a wind retrieval is based off of finding the wind vector field :math:`\vec{\textbf{V}}` of a cost function that minimizes :math:`J(\textbf{V})`.
 This cost function is the weighted sum of many different cost functions related to various constraints.

 +--------------------------------+-------------------------------+
 | Cost function                  | Basis of constraint           |